-Data on the Search tab is not subject to the same delays as the browser and platform reports.
 User agent strings are available for search as soon as they are recorded in the Log Database.
-This includes both the strings associated with browsers and platforms, and strings used by other types of web apps.
+This includes both the strings associated with client apps and operating systems, and strings used by other types of web apps.

-Browser use details
+Client app use details

-Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.2.x
+Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.3.x

-- Application reporting, page 158

-- How is user agent data collected?, page 161

-- Platform use details, page 163
+- Application reporting, page 159 - Client app and operating system summary data, page 165 - How is user agent data collected?, page 166 - Operating system use details, page 168

-When you click a browser family or version on the Browser tab of the Applications page, a Browser Detail Report is displayed.
+When you click a client app or version on the Client Apps tab of the Applications page, a detail report page is displayed.

-The Browser Inventory gives a visual overview of:

-- For a selected browser family, the top versions in use, and usage trends for those versions. - For a selected browser version, the top users of the version, and usage trends for the version.
+The Inventory gives a visual overview of the top versions of a selected client app in use, and usage trends for those versions.